Student Handbook

 PROCEDURES FOR BUS RIDERS

-B. Students eating breakfast proceed to cafeteria via hallway; remain in the cafeteria until the bell rings for school to begin at 7:30 a.m.
+B. Students eating breakfast proceed to the cafeteria via hallway; remain in the cafeteria until the bell rings for school to begin at 7:30 a.m.

 C. Students will sit/stand in designated area until the bell rings at 7:30 a.m.
 Students are not allowed in locker areas or other areas of the building before 7:30 a.m.